sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Aurel Meyer'': '''Symmetry groups of polytopes'''.
 Graphics to illustrate that all symmetry groups of regular polytopes are finite Coxeter groups.

- * ''Yair'': '''3D Graphing in PiScript'''.
+ * ''Yair G0ldberg'': '''3D Graphing in PiScript'''.
 Plotting 3 dimensional functions in PiScript.